Income Tax Guide for Central Government Employees — Old vs New Regime (FY 2025-26)

 Inflation @ 6% p.a.

-After 10 years, the nominal value may grow, but the real value (purchasing power) will decline by lakhs.
+After 10 years, the nominal value may grow, but the real value (purchasing power) will decline significantly.

 3. Budgeting Framework: The 50-30-20 Rule